abdullah-albanna/nvim-hypr-anywhere/README.md

 ## Installation

-- clone the repo
+- Clone the repo

 ```bash
 git clone https://github.com/abdullah-albanna/nvim-hypr-anywhere.git
 cd nvim-hypr-anywhere
 ```

-- make the script executable
+- Make the script executable

 ```bash
 chmod +x nvim-hypr-anywhere.sh
 ```

-- bind it to a Hyprland key
+- Bind it to a Hyprland key
   - Pick a key combination that works for you.
   - Update the script path to wherever you saved `nvim-hypr-anywhere.sh`.
   - Remove the `uwsm` if you don't use it